NIKO09ES/Quiz/README.md

 # Quiz

 # Purpose
-A website is create a Code quiz.
+A website is make a Code quiz.

 ## Built with
 * HTML